Beacon Hill, New England, United States of America

 Complimentary town Lexus car service

 Great rooftop terrace overlooking the city

 Best time to Visit

 Average time to visit

-XV Beacon blends old world Boston charm and elegance with sumptuous modernity creating a fantastically located boutique hotel in the heart of Boston's elegant Beacon Hill neighborhood.
+XV Beacon blends old world Boston charm and elegance with sumptuous modernity creating a fantastically located boutique hotel in the heart of Boston's elegant Beacon Hill neighbourhood.

 Built in the turn of the century, XV Beacon retains its beaux arts feel, complete with original cage elevators that you might expect Bertie Wooster to pop out of as you enter.
 With traditional gas fires in the rooms, and art deco furniture – XV Beacon pronounces sophistication and elegance.
 Yet what it does so well is that it blends this with techy touches such as ipod alarm clocks, 42 inch flat screen TVs in the rooms and rain-forest showers.
 It truly does offer the best of both worlds, much as the city of Boston as a whole is all about.